mongodb-industry-solutions/Connected-Vehicle-Edge-Server/README.md

 > [!TIP]
 > Make sure to do this step before opening the Unity project to avoid the Unity project opening in Safe mode.
 1. Open your terminal or command line interface and for to the Assets folder: `cd Unity Car/Assets`
 2. Create a Unity Constants file named `Constants.cs` to store the constants used by the project.
-This includes, the App Services ID, as well as its username and password, and the baseURL for Edge Server.
+This includes, the App Services ID, as well as its username and password.
 You can do this by running the following command:
     ```
     echo 'sealed class Constants
     {